cy69855522/AI-Power/README-en.md

 5. If you invite 10 new users, there will be an additional 🎼Bluetooth speaker.
 6. User can get 💎2000 DBC by thumbing up and commenting on the [YouTube video](https://www.youtube.com/watch?v=zMdAmQf4iuc).

+## 🌕 October Activity
+1. If the user uses the long-term lease function (monthly, quarterly) during the event, and does not cancel the lease.
+In addition to enjoying the discounts marked on the platform, users can also receive additional subsidies (5%);
+2. Inviting a real GPU user (competition users, graduate students first) during the activity can get 4000DBC, and each user can invite up to 10 people (40,000DBC).
+Cheating will result in disqualification; As long as the cumulative number of invitations reaches 5, you can get a T-shirt.
+10 people, one Bluetooth speaker;
+3. New users can get free 2500 DBC, and if the usage reaches 2500 DBC in the first week, you can get an additional 2500 DBC.
+(Double the international user rewards)
+4. Promote in Moments or Qzone (at least 24 hours + 10 likes), each rewards 2500DBC; Artificial intelligence related QQ groups, WeChat groups (more than 200 people, the number is not limited if the group is a class group), each rewards 500DBC; Zhihu , Bilibili, etc. Like and comment: 1000DBC​;
+5. ⏳ Time：2020 10.10 10:00 - 10.17 22:00.

 # Catalogue
 - [🕹 Administrators](#-Administrators)
 - [✨ Registration with Rewards](#-Registration-with-Rewards)